omc/websolr-guides/wordpress-solr.md

 And that should fix the issue.
 Special thanks to ribakker on the [wordpress.org forums](http://wordpress.org/support/topic/plugin-solr-for-wordpress-load-all-posts-not-indexing) for taking the time to figure that out.

+### I've done everything right, but docs still aren't indexed!

+We have found that some web hosts like Rackspace are configured in a way that prevents the Solr for Wordpress module from working correctly.
+It appears to be related to the `max_exec_time` setting for scripts in PHP.ini on the server side.

+This is possibly due to the plugin attempting to index all of the pages/posts simultaneously, which could easily take upwards of 30 seconds (the default value) for even a few hundred documents.
+Ideally, documents would be sent in batches to avoid this problem, but the plugin doesn't seem to support that yet.

+ If your documents are not reaching the index, check to see what the PHP error logs say.
+Chances are simply increasing the `max_exec_time` variable will fix the issue.